Grants and Scholarships

-Awarded to students with exceptional financial need.
-The amount of the award is determined annually by the U.S. Department of Education based on information provided on the Free Application for Federal Student Aid (FAFSA).
-See Federal Pell Grant Information .
+The Pell Grant is awarded to students with exceptional financial need.
+The award amount is determined annually by the U.S. Department of Education based on information provided on the Free Application for Federal Student Aid (FAFSA).
+See Federal Pell Grant Information.

-Awarded to students with exceptional financial need.
+The federal need-based grant is awarded to students with exceptional financial need.
 The amount of the award is determined by EMU based on the information provided on the Free Application for Federal Student Aid (FAFSA).
 Funds are limited.
-Applicants who file the FAFSA after April 15 will be considered for need-based grants only if funds are still available.

-Awarded to Virginia residents regardless of financial need.
-The amount of the award is determined annually by the State Council of Higher Education of Virginia.
-In 2013-14 students will receive up to $3,100.
+VTAG is awarded to Virginia residents regardless of financial need.
+The amount is determined annually by the State Council of Higher Education of Virginia.
+In 2017-18 students received $3,300.
 A VTAG application must be filed by July 31.
-Students who remain continuously enrolled full-time need not re-apply each year.
+Students who remain continuously enrolled full-time are not required to re-apply each year.
+Students who do not stay continuously enrolled may need to reapply.

 AHANA Student Grant